 Doctors Allow Medical Assistants to (Illegally?)
 Administer Injectable Drugs

 As seen in the news: [Sep 9, 2009 09:17 PM, ABC 13 Action News] “Nevada Board of Medical Examiners finds under-qualified medical staff administering drugs… The Nevada Board of Medical Examiners has found many physicians in Nevada are allowing medical assistants to illegally administer certain drugs, including Botox.
-Betty Guerra, a 45 year old medical assistant was accused of unlawfully administering cosmetic injections. – See more at: http://medicalspamd.com/the-blog/2009/11/4/medical-assistants-can-not-inject-botox.html#sthash.uDrY7N8e.dpuf”
+Betty Guerra, a 45 year old medical assistant was accused of unlawfully administering cosmetic injections. – See more at Medical Assistants Can NOT inject Botox

-While laws and opinions differ, there are many states that allow medical assistants to administer injections, from flu shots, allergens, Vitamin B12, to Botox.
-Medical assistants can give shots as long as they are under the direct supervision of a physician.
+While laws differ from state to state, many states allow medical assistants to administer a variety of injections, from flu shots to allergens, and Vitamin B12, etc., however it is of extreme importance to UNDERSTAND and KNOW which types of injections and types of substances a medical assistant is permitted to inject while under the direct supervision of a physician.
 The State Medical Board of Maine worded it this way:

 The Board of Licensure in Medicine of Maine has ruled that physicians are accountable for the actions of unlicensed assistants employed by the physician who do not fall under the Board’s jurisdiction when they perform any invasive procedure, including the administration of injections.
 The terms “under the direct control” and “in the immediate presence,” as stated in 32 M.R.S.A. §3270-A, shall mean the physician must be in reasonable proximity to lend medical assistance to a patient should something adverse happen.
 Also, physicians, pursuant to 32 M.R.S.A. §3270-A are accountable for the activities of unlicensed assistants employed by them.
 This policy shall be mailed to all licensed physicians practicing in the State of Maine.